stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 With the advent of Large Language Models and influential works such as Attention Is All You Need @vaswaniAttentionAllYou2023, Transformer architectures have gained significant traction in the field of Deep Learning.
 Originally developed for natural language processing tasks, Transformers have since been successfully adapted to a variety of domains, such as time series forcasting as shown by Q. Wen et. al. in  "Transformers in Time Series: A Survey" @wenTransformersTimeSeries2023 due to their ability to model long-range dependencies.

 In the following section, the core components and mechanisms of the Transformer architecture are outlined.

 *Architecture*

 An important concept in the Transformer architecture is Attention.
 It allows the model to capture dependencies between elements in the input sequence.
 An attention function can be viewed as a mapping from a query and a set of key–value pairs to an output.
 The output is a weighted sum of the values, where the weights are determined by a compatibility function between the query and the keys.
 This mechanism is illustrated in @self-attention-ill, where the input sequence is linearly projected into query, key, and value matrices to compute attention scores and generate contextualized representations.
-This procedure can be expressed with: $ "Attention"(Q,K, V) = "softmax"((Q K^T)/sqrt(d_k)) V $ @vaswaniAttentionAllYou2023
+This procedure can be expressed with: $ "Attention"(Q,K, V) = "softmax"((Q K^T)/sqrt(d_k)) V $ #footnote([$M^T$ represents the transposed matrix of $M$])
+@vaswaniAttentionAllYou2023

 When the dot product $Q K^T$ yields large values, the resulting attention scores can produce extremely sharp probability distributions after applying the softmax function.
 This can lead to vanishing gradients during training, making optimization unstable.
-T To mitigate this effect, the attention scores are scaled by a factor of $1/(sqrt(d_k))$, where $d_k$ is the dimensionality of the key vector. @vaswaniAttentionAllYou2023
+To mitigate this effect, the attention scores are scaled by a factor of $1/(sqrt(d_k))$, where $d_k$ is the dimensionality of the key vector. @vaswaniAttentionAllYou2023

 In tasks involving sequential data, such as language modeling or time series forecasting, the model should not have access to future positions when making a prediction.
 To enforce this constraint, the Transformer uses a technique called masked attention, in which the attention weights for all positions beyond the current one are set to zero.
 This ensures that, when computing the representation for position $x_n$, the model can only attend to $x_(<=n)$ through $x_n$, but not to any $x_(>n)$.

-#figure(image("images/self-attention.png",width: 60%),
+#figure(image("images/self-attention.png"),
 caption: [
 Self-attention mechanism illustrated with matrices.
 All matrices have shape $D dot N$, where $D$ is the sequence length and $N$ is the feature dimension.
 The input matrix is projected into three separate matrices: Queries ($Q$), Keys ($K$), and Values ($V$).
-The attention weights are computed by multiplying $Q$ with the transpose of $K$, followed by the Softmax function.
+The attention weights are computed by multiplying $Q$ with the transpose of $K$, followed by applying the Softmax function.
 The result is then used to weight the $V$ matrix, producing the final output as $"Softmax"(Q K^T) dot V$.
 @princeUnderstandingDeepLearning
 ]
 )<self-attention-ill>

 While basic self-attention allows a model to compute contextual relationships between sequence elements, it operates in a single projection space, potentially limiting the diversity of information captured.
 To address this, Transformers employ Multi-Head Attention, a mechanism that enables the model to attend to information from multiple representation subspaces simultaneously, which was firstly described in "Attention is All You Need" @vaswaniAttentionAllYou2023
-Instead of computing attention just once, the input sequence is projected into multiple sets of Queries, Keys, and Values using learned linear transformations—typically with smaller dimensionality $q < p$, where $p$ is the original embedding size.
+Instead of computing attention just once, the input sequence is projected into multiple sets of Queries, Keys, and Values using learned linear transformations—typically with smaller dimensionality $q < D$, where $D$ is the original input size.
 Each set of projections corresponds to a separate attention head, allowing the model to focus on different semantic or temporal aspects of the sequence.
 These $n$ parallel attention heads independently compute attention outputs, which are then concatenated into a single vector of dimension $k dot q$.
 Since this dimensionality may differ from the original embedding size, the concatenated output is passed through a final linear projection layer (denoted $W^(text)$) to produce the final attention output.
 This structure is illustrated conceptually in @multi-head-attention, and it significantly enhances the expressiveness and robustness of the attention mechanism.
-This process can also be caluclated with: $ "MultiHead"(Q, K, V) = "Conact"("head"_1, dots, "head"_h)W^(O) \
+This process can also be calculated using the following equation, where $W^O$ is a learnable output weight matrix, and $W^Q$, $W^K$, and $W^V$ are learnable weight matrices corresponding to the matrices $Q$, $K$, and $V$, respectively: $ "MultiHead"(Q, K, V) = "Concat"("head"_1, dots, "head"_h)W^(O) \
 "where " "head"_i = "Attention"(Q W_i^Q, K W_i ^K, V W_i ^V) $ @vaswaniAttentionAllYou2023